And Now, the 17 Most Popular Designer Perfumes of All Time

-Dior houses many very iconic and popular perfumes, but Miss Dior is by far one of the O.G. favorites in the game.
+Dior houses many very iconic and popular perfumes, but Miss Dior is, by far, one of the OG favorites in the game.
 It's delicately light and floral with vibrant bursts of bergamot, Grasse rose, rosewood, and pink pepper.

 "It had to burst like that feeling of falling head over heels.
-A declaration of love, to loves," the scent's perfumer François Demachy said of the fragrance.
+A declaration of love, to loves," the scent's perfumer, François Demachy, said of the fragrance.

 Aptly named, this signature perfume from designer Ralph Lauren is, indeed, romantic.
-An effervescent capsule of all things fantasy and fairytale, this fragrance manages to combine velvety woods, extravagant florals, and seductive musk in its sleek, trademark square bottle.
+An effervescent capsule of all things fantasy and fairytale, this fragrance manages to combine velvety woods, extravagant florals, and seductive musk in its sleek trademark square bottle.
 As for the notes, the credits lay as follows: rose, marigold, ginger, chamomile, freesia, violet, lotus, day lily, patchouli, and a little bit of oakmoss and musk for good earthen measure.

 Founded in Stockholm back in 2006, Byredo could be considered one of the newer kids on the fragrance block.
-That said, the brand has risen with fast and furious pandemonium, and it could be said that each of Byredo's perfumes has a strong destined to be iconic following.
+That said, the brand has risen with fast and furious pandemonium, and it could be said that each of Byredo's perfumes has a strong destined-to-be-iconic following.

 Mojave Ghost is a standout and a best seller across countless retailers we cross-checked.
 Fans are uninhibited about their love of the eclectic composition of ambrette, magnolia, sandalwood, violet, musk, and cedarwood.

 Frédéric Malle perfumes are iconic.
 In fact, you can't really go wrong with any of the brand's intoxicating releases because they're just that good and just that beloved.
-Every single one has been carefully created by the best perfumers in the industry, but Carnal Flower has to be one of the most signature scents within the fragrance space.
+Every single one has been carefully created by the best perfumers in the industry, but Carnal Flower has to be a signature scent within the fragrance space.
 Perfumer Dominique Ropion spent over two years laboriously perfecting the lush blend of musk, orange blossom, and tuberose, and the result, to be honest, is beautiful.
 It's been around since 2005 and is a favorite for a reason.

-This popular designer perfume from Tom Ford is so legendary and perpetually in demand that it's oftentimes low in stock or sold out at our favorite beauty retailers.
-Yes, there are other über-iconic Ford fragrances like Fucking Fabulous and Black Orchid, but Oud Wood is the unexpected sultry scent fragrance insiders covet and admire most.
+This popular designer perfume from Tom Ford is so legendary and perpetually in demand that it's often low in stock or sold out at our favorite beauty retailers.
+Yes, there are other über-iconic Ford fragrances like Fucking Fabulous and Black Orchid, but Oud Wood is the unexpected sultry scent that fragrance insiders covet and admire most.
 Blame it on the mysteriously elegant (and perfectly intense) mix of sultry wood, vanilla, and a hit of spice.